Zhang-pchao/research/OPES-DPMD-NRR/README.md

 # OPES-DPMD-NRR Workflow Assets

-This directory collects the input decks, scripts, and reference data that support the neural network reactive dynamics workflow for nitrogen reduction using on-the-fly enhanced sampling (OPES) and DeePMD-based force fields.
+This directory collects the input decks, scripts, and reference data that support the neural network reactive dynamics workflow for nitrogen reduction using OPES and DeePMD-based force fields.
 The material is organized by stage of the pipeline.

 ## Directory Overview